status-im/nimbus-eth2/docs/the_nimbus_book/src/pi-guide.md

 ## Mainnet advice

 Whether or not your Pi is up to the task will depend on a number of factors such as SSD speed, network connectivity, etc.
 As such, it's best to verify performance on a testnet first.

-The best thing you can do is to set your Pi to run Prater. **If you have no trouble syncing and attesting on Prater, your setup should be more than good enough for mainnet** as well (Mainnet is expected to use fewer resources).
+The best thing you can do is to set your Pi to run Prater.
+If you have no trouble syncing and attesting on Prater, your setup should good enough for mainnet as well.

 <blockquote class="twitter-tweet" data-conversation="none"><p lang="en" dir="ltr">We&#39;ve been running lots of PIs and NanoPCs 24/7 for 3 years and never got a hardware fail.
 It is easy (and cheap) to get redundancy of components (even spare PIs in different locations, more of this to come).</p>&mdash; Ethereum on ARM (@EthereumOnARM) <a href="https://twitter.com/EthereumOnARM/status/1332772217420177408?ref_src=twsrc%5Etfw">November 28, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>